A. B. Freeman School of Business

 - Required Non-Business Courses*

-- Business Core Courses (33.5 hours)
+- Business Core Courses

 - Major-Specific Business Electives (hours vary by major)

-- Additional Business Electives (12 hours)
+- Additional General Business Electives (12 hours)

 *These courses may count toward Newcomb-Tulane College requirements; students should consult with their NTC academic advisor.

 Detailed information about requirements for individual majors is available in the university catalog.
-Students are required to meet with their designated business school academic counselors each semester to plan a course of study.
+Students are required to meet with their designated business school academic advisors each semester to plan a course of study.
 In addition, students must consult with their designated academic advisors in the Newcomb-Tulane Academic Advising Center regarding the Newcomb-Tulane core curriculum requirements.

 Each student is responsible for individual course selection and for meeting the requirements for graduation.
 Students should discuss all course selections with their advisors and regularly check progress toward graduation on the Degree Works Audit, accessible through Gibson.